Does Tea Tree Oil Repel Ticks

 Cats and Tea tree oil

-Only a few natural repellents that contain essential oils may be used on cats, more effective and safer are synthetic spot-on repellents especially made and approved for cats.
+Only a few natural repellents may be used on cats, very effective are chemical spot-on repellents especially made for cats.

 Safety Warning:

 In rare cases, Tea tree oil may cause skin irritation.
-To check for a reaction before use, do a patch test first.
-For that, you need to apply a very small amount to the skin inside your elbow area to test for any reaction.
+To check for an allergic reaction before use, apply a very small amount to the skin inside your elbow area to test for any reaction.
 If a rash occurs consult your healthcare professional.

 Tea tree oil is for external use only.